google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

-<strong>Note:</strong> Windows machines do not come with cURL preinstalled.
+Note: Windows machines do not come with cURL preinstalled.
 If you are using Windows, you can skip this step.